EXPRESSCLUSTER/PostgreSQL/PostgreSQL15.3 with EXPRESSCLUSTER X on Windows.md

-PostgreSQL 15.3 Quick Start Guide for EXPRESSCLUSTER X on Windows
+PostgreSQL 15.3 Quick Start Guide for EXPRESSCLUSTER X on Windows Platform
 ===

 About this guide